Germany: Thousands protest in Berlin against coronavirus curbs | DW | 01.08.2020

 "Anyone who deliberately endangers others must expect that this will have serious consequences for him," Altmaier said.

-The number of infections has been on the rise recently.
-The surge has been attributed to the general public becoming negligent on hygiene and social distancing rules, according to experts.
+The number of infections in Germany has been on the rise recently.
+The surge has been attributed to the public becoming negligent on hygiene and social distancing rules, according to the Robert Koch Institute, the German government's disease control and prevention agency.

 Germany wants mandatory COVID-19 testing, while Sweden's restrictions are almost non-existent: EU travel rules are complicated these days.
 Which regions are high risk, and who sets the standards?